ACZaidan/website/README.md

 -   Lecture video to watch home (types of tests for each data structure) - what would you need to do activity 10 WEEK 1%

 -   10 % Report explaining question data collection and Results

+-   Think pair share

+-   Maybe use Kahn Academy for part of the online content.
+(Wilson, 2013)

+-   Proof of working through Kahn Academy additionally (+.5% per week of content presented) = If you do it all you have 5% extra credit.

+**Universal design**

+-   Start with syllabus and course readings (inclusive - women/

+-   Diversity statement (if I make mistakes please come talk to me, I welcome discussions)

+-   Send email before class starts

+-   Put my pronouns there

+-   For examples lists from chat GBT

+**Medical Emergency**

+-   Send a student to get someone in charge UPD

+-   Don't touch someone with a seizure (protect surroundings)